Bankole2000/alc4.0strategy/README.md

 This was originally supposed to be a personal thing that I would use...
 But I felt it might be helpful to others as well...

-I also recognized the possibility that I might not make it to the next Phase (full time job, shitty computer/internet... there's lots of reasons), so I built this just in case that happens, so I can continue learning regardless.
+I also recognized the possibility that I might not be selected for the next Phase (reasons - full time job, shitty computer/internet, life... there's lots of reasons), so I built this just in case, so I can continue learning regardless.
 And anyone who doesn't make it to the next phase or whatever feel free to use this page as well.

 > Also (Just a thought), when the Program ends, if I can afford it, I might stay subscribed to [PluralSight](https://pluralsight.com) so I can keep learning coz the materials are really, _really_ good.